 This course examines the psychological dimensions of politics, with a particular focus on how citizens make sense of their political surroundings and how their understandings of the political world are linked to their political beliefs and behaviors.
 Topics include the effects of personality, the role of emotion and reason, the nature of mass decision-making, and the impact of the media on other sources of information.
 Prerequisite: Sophomore standing.
 POLI-111 is recommended but not required.
 4 SH.
 CC: Interdisciplinary.

 POLI-312 Elections and Voting Behavior

 This course examines two main questions about political behavior in the American public: why do people participate in politics and why do they vote the way they do?
 Emphasizes the diverse nature of the American electorate and how decisions are shaped by geographic and demographic factors.
 Also discusses normative issues associated with voting rights, political knowledge in the electorate, and polarization in American politics.
 There are no prerequisites for this course, but POLI-111 is recommended.
 4 SH.
-CC: Diversity Intensive.
+CC: Diversity Intensive, Team Intensive.

 POLI-314 Diversity in American Politics